Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

 \subsection{Remarks and comparison with the nudging feedback}

-We now compare the result presented in the previous sections with what can be done with the standard nudging observer, i.e. when $\varphi_{\rho k} \equiv 0$ in the case of velocity observations and with $\psi_{uk} \equiv 0$ in the case of density observations.
-We will use $a=(c_1+c_2)|k|^2$, $b=2\sqrt{c_3}|k|$ in the discussion in the rest of this section.
+We now compare the result presented in the previous sections with what can be done with the standard nudging observer, for which only the observed variable is corrected.
+We will use $a=(c_1+c_2)|k|^2$, $b=2\sqrt{c_5}|k|$ (see~\eqref{cvalues2}) in the discussion in the rest of this section.

+\paragraph{Nudging with velocity observations} In this case, there is no feedback on the density: $\varphi_\rho=0$, and the differential operator on the velocity $D_u$ is simply the identity (or more physically $D_u(f)=\rho_0 f$ as in~\eqref{diffop}).
+Then equations~\eqref{erroreq} become

-\paragraph{Nudging with velocity observations:} Let us fix $x=\varphi_{uk}$ for this paragraph.
-We can write the eigenvalues $\lambda_{\pm}$ from equation~\eqref{eqeig} as
+Let us fix $x=\varphi_{uk}$ for this paragraph.
+We can write the eigenvalues $\lambda_{\pm}$ from equation~\eqref{eqeigN} as

-From this expression, we can find optimal decay rates as follows. \begin{itemize} \item If $a \le b$, i.e, for $|k| \le \frac{2\sqrt{c_3}}{c_1+c+2}$, it is easy to see that the real part of $\lambda_{\pm}$ is maximized for $x = b-a$, and for this choice the decay rate is $b/2 = \sqrt{c_3}|k|$ which is greater than the decay rate without nudging ($x=0$) but it cannot be made arbitrarily large as proved in proposition~\ref{mainprop}. \item If $a > b$, i.e., for $|k| > \frac{2\sqrt{c_3}}{c_1+c+2}$, we again see that the real part of $\lambda_{\pm}$ is maximized for $x=0$ and this simply gives the decay rate without nudging.
-Again, the observer presented above is better since we can obtain arbitrarily large decay rates up to $|k| < K$ for any fixed $K$. \end{itemize}
+From this expression, we can find optimal decay rates as follows. \begin{itemize} \item If $a \le b$, i.e, for $|k| \le \frac{2\sqrt{c_5}}{c_1+c+2}$, it is easy to see that the real part of $-\lambda_{\pm}$ is maximized for $x = b-a$, and for this choice the decay rate is $b/2 = \sqrt{c_5}|k|$ which is greater than the decay rate without nudging ($x=0$) but it cannot be made arbitrarily large as in the full state observer (see theorem~\ref{mainprop}). \item If $a > b$, i.e., for $|k| > \frac{2\sqrt{c_5}}{c_1+c+2}$, we again see that the real part of $-\lambda_{\pm}$ is maximized for $x=0$ and this simply gives the decay rate without nudging.
+Again, the full state observer presented above is better then simple nudging since we can obtain arbitrarily large decay rates up to $|k| < K$ for any fixed $K$. \end{itemize}

+\paragraph{Nudging with density observations} In this case, there is no feedback term on the velocity: $\psi_u=0$, and the differential operator on the density $\bar{D}_\rho$ is still the identity, as in~\eqref{barD}.
+The system~\eqref{erroreqrho} now becomes